hyperledger-labs/mosaique-decentralized-workflows/documentation/gettingstarted.md

 MONGO_CONNECTIONSTRING=mongodb://localhost:27016/mosaique
 ```

-Your parser instance is not available at http://localhost:3000
+Your parser instance is now available at http://localhost:3000

 You can view the Swagger interface at http://localhost:3000/api